Login Security for Community Websites: Forums, Groups, and Networks

 - Two-Factor and Multi-Factor Authentication (2FA/MFA)

-Two-factor authentication introduces an additional verification step, which may include
+Two-factor authentication introduces an additional verification step, which may include:

 - App-based codes